noahehall/theBookOfNoah/algorithms.md

   - best case
   - `constant complexity O(1)`
     - the same time
-    - no mater how much input you provide in ithe end it is a constant n7mber of operations no matter how long the input data is
+    - no mater how much input you provide in ithe end it is a constant number of operations no matter how long the input data is
     - very rare in practice
   - `logarithmic complexity O(log n)`
     - the number of operations grows at a slower rate than the input